Animal Farm by George Orwell: The Timeless Tale of Power, Betrayal, and Rebellion

 Animal Farm: Plot and Narrative

-Orwell’s narrative unfolds through the perspective of the diligent and naïve cart-horse, Boxer, and the skeptical and observant Benjamin, a donkey.
-Through their eyes, readers witness the gradual erosion of the animals’ ideals as the pigs consolidate power and manipulate the less intelligent animals.
+Orwell’s narrative unfolds through the eyes of Boxer, the diligent and naïve cart-horse.
+It also follows Benjamin, the skeptical and observant donkey.
+Through their eyes, readers see the gradual erosion of the animals’ ideals.
+The pigs consolidate power and manipulate the less intelligent animals.

 Quote from Animal Farm by George Orwell